Is There a Dimmer Outlook Ahead for Tesla Inc. (TSLA)?

 Sponsored

-The average price from analysts is $683.47, which is -$35.5 below the current price.
-TSLA currently public float of 770.38M and currently shorts hold a 6.64% ratio of that float.
-Today, the average trading volume of TSLA was 34.65M shares.
+The average price from analysts is $708.94, which is $47.13 above the current price.
+TSLA currently public float of 774.23M and currently shorts hold a 5.34% ratio of that float.
+Today, the average trading volume of TSLA was 35.66M shares.

 TSLA’s Market Performance